mervyzr/astrea/README.md

 Some experimentation was done to parallelise the code with `Open MPI` and `MPICH`, or to enable multithreading.
 However, this is generally not recommended because of the global-interpreter-lock (GIL) in Python and the sequential nature of the simulation.
 Futhermore, `numpy` should already use multi-threading _wherever possible_, and 'parallelised Python' with `numpy` does not show a substantial increase in speed anyway over 'fully-parallel' code in Fortran or C (Ross, 2016).

-^There are some issues with building the wheels for `h5py` and `scipy` in Python 3.13 with the GIL disabled and experimental JIT compiler enabled (see [here](https://github.com/h5py/h5py/issues/2475) and [here](https://docs.scipy.org/doc/scipy/dev/toolchain.html)).
-Therefore, the code can only run with Python 3.13 built without those two options.
+^_There are some issues with building the wheels for `h5py` and `scipy` in Python 3.13 with the GIL disabled and experimental JIT compiler enabled (see [here](https://github.com/h5py/h5py/issues/2475) and [here](https://docs.scipy.org/doc/scipy/dev/toolchain.html)).
+Therefore, the code can only run with Python 3.13 built **without** those two options._

 ### Spatial discretisation